nimayneb/reactjs.org/content/docs/conditional-rendering.md

 Therefore, if the condition is `true`, the element right after `&&` will appear in the output.
 If it is `false`, React will ignore and skip it.

-Note that returning a falsy expression will still cause the element after `&&` to be skipped but will return the falsy expression.
-In the example below, `<div>0</div>` will be returned by the render method.
+Note that returning a presumptive falsy expression will cause the element after `&&` to be skipped but can return the value of an expression.
+In the example below, `<div>0</div>` will be returned by the render method, because of the constant `count` with the value `0`.

 ```javascript{2,5}
 render() {